A complete guide to Crosby AI reviews: The good, the bad, and the verdict

 A flowchart from our Crosby AI reviews that shows the simple, self-serve setup for an alternative like eesel AI.

-Unified Knowledge: This is the key difference.
-Crosby is stuck in its legal contract lane. eesel AI connects to over 100 tools your team already uses, like Google Docs, Notion, Confluence, Zendesk, and Intercom.
+• Unified Knowledge: This is the key difference.
+Crosby is stuck in its legal contract lane. eesel AI connects to over 100 tools your team already uses, like Google Docs, Notion, Confluence, and Zendesk.
 It becomes the one place to go for questions about sales, support, HR, IT, you name it.

-This image from our Crosby AI reviews highlights eesel AI's simulation mode, a feature for testing performance before rollout.:
+This image from our Crosby AI reviews highlights eesel AI

 Is Crosby AI right for you?